ncatlab/nlab-content/pages/6/5/1/2/2156/content.md

 $\langle x, c y \rangle = \langle x, y \rangle c$;
 4.  $ \langle x, y \rangle = \overline{\langle y, x \rangle} $.

 Here we use the _physicist\'s convention_ that the inner product is antilinear (= conjugate-linear) in the first variable rather than in the second, rather than the _mathematician\'s convention_, which is the reverse.

-The physicist\'s convention fits in a little better with $2$-[[2-Hilbert space|Hilbert space]]s and is often used in a generalization for [[Hilbert module]]s.
-Note that we use the same ring as values of the inner product as for [[scalars]].
-Notice that $\langle x, c y \rangle = \langle x, y \rangle c$ is written with $c$ on the right for the case that we deal with noncommutative division ring.
+Note that we use the same ring as values of the inner product as for [[scalars]], and that $\langle x, c y \rangle = \langle x, y \rangle c$ is written with $c$ on the right for the case that we deal with noncommutative division ring.

 +-- {: .query}
 Are the two conventions really equivalent when $k$ is noncommutative?  &#8212;Toby